Solus (comics)

-Solus was an American comic book series written by Barbara Kesel and illustrated by George Pérez.
-It was published by CrossGen Entertainment from April to December 2003.
+Solus is an American comic book series written by Barbara Kesel and illustrated by George Pérez.
+It was published by CrossGen from April to December 2003.
 It ran for eight issues until it was cancelled when Crossgen went bankrupt in 2004.
 This series was a late comer to the Crossgen line-up, but was intended to serve as a pivotal title within the overall Sigilverse history.